-e-learning can give you the freedom and flexibility to learn when and where you want and at your own pace.
-You can study a wide range of subjects at any level, and e-learning can be ideal if the subject you're interested in isn't available nearby.
+Distance learning can give you the freedom and flexibility to learn when and where you want and at your own pace.
+You can study a wide range of subjects at any level.
+It can be ideal if the subject you're interested in isn't available nearby.

-e-learning makes use of information and communications technology to provide innovative ways to learn.
-Distance learning covers learning remotely on courses such as home study or 'self-study' courses, which can be combined with e-learning. e-learning may appeal to you if you:
+Distance learning makes use of information and communications technology to provide innovative ways to learn.
+It covers learning remotely on courses such as home study or 'self-study' courses, which can be combined with e-learning.
+It may appeal to you if you:

 - want to learn when and where you want, at your own pace

 - have commitments which make it harder for you to attend a regular course

 - have mobility or health problems that make travel or attendance difficult